3 Days in London: The Ultimate London Itinerary for First-Timers

 Pictured above is their Eggs Asparagus (two poached eggs, seasonal baby asparagus, beetroot and lime hollandaise, black sesame seeds, and beetroot sprouts, on seeded toast) and their Smoked Salmon and Scrambled Eggs (in-house lime cured and green tea smoked salmon, with three scrambled eggs, on seeded toast).
 Brilliant!

-Located in Shoreditch this this is also a great part of of the city to wander when you visit London.
-There are plenty of cool shops, industrial chic buildings and quirky cafes to browse.
+Located in Shoreditch this this is also a great part of the city to wander when you visit London.
+There are plenty of cool shops, industrial chic buildings, and quirky cafes to browse.

 Tower of London